What Is an eVisa and How Do I Get One?

 If you are unable to apply for an eVisa, you’ll need to contact your destination country’s embassy.
 They will provide specific information for how to apply for entry to their country.

 How much an eVisa costs will depend on your country of residence and your destination.
-Some destinations charge as little as $10 while others charge closer to $200.
+Some destinations have a reciprocal agreement with other countries so that there is no cost for a visa.
+However, some countries charge as little as $10 for a visa while others charge into the hundreds of dollars.

 This website and various social media updates provided by Seven Corners contain content, information, articles, videos, and links to websites created by third parties.
 Seven Corners, its owners, and its employees neither endorse nor are responsible for the accuracy, timeliness, or reliability of any third-party information, statements, opinions, or advice and are not liable for any loss, harm, or damage caused by your reliance upon them.
 Use of such information or the linked websites is entirely at your risk.
 Concerns regarding this third-party content should be directed to the third party.
 Seek professional advice, as appropriate, regarding your use of such information and websites.